-Residence time, blink resistance and film-forming all have a rheological contribution.
-Ultra-wide-shear viscosity profiling and viscoelasticity characterizations make powerful additions to the formulator’s arsenal for lubricating eye-drop development.
+Residence time, blink resistance and film-forming are key quality attributes of eye drops determined in no small part, by their rheology.
+Ultra-wide-shear viscosity profiling and viscoelasticity characterisations make powerful additions to the formulator’s arsenal for lubricating eye-drop development.

 - Formation of a stable lubricating film maintaining separation of eyelid and cornea